cvut/qtrvsim/README.md

 ### QtRvSim limitations

 * Only very minimal support for privileged instruction is implemented for now (mret).
-* Only machine mode and minimal subset of machne CSR is implemented.
+* Only machine mode and minimal subset of machine CSRs is implemented.
 * TLB and virtual memory are not implemented.
 * No floating point support
 * Memory access stall (stalling execution because of cache miss would be pretty annoying for users so difference between cache and memory is just in collected statistics)
 * Only limited support for interrupts and exceptions.
-When `ebreak` instruction is recognized, small subset of the Linux kernel system calls can be emulated or simulator can be configured to continue by trap handler on `mtvec` address.
+When `ecall` instruction is recognized, small subset of the Linux kernel system calls can be emulated or simulator can be configured to continue by trap handler on `mtvec` address.